things to do in Kona

 Fun fact: the name originates from the beach’s tendency to totally vanish overnight due to the high winter surf.
 By day, it’s a family-friendly stretch of golden sand under the shadows of palm trees; by night, the ocean trudges the sand away, unveiling the dark lava rock below.

-9 – Learn about some fascinating creatures at the Ocean Rider Seahorse farm
+9 – Take the kids to the Ocean Rider Seahorse farm

 Ocean Rider Seahorse farm